2016 riots in Sweden: Public responses

 In response to the unrest, the centre-right opposition Alliance parties demanded hiring 2,000 more police officers and sharpening sentences for attacks against emergency services, stone-throwing, and rioting.
 The Minister for Home Affairs Anders Ygeman said he wanted more police in problem areas, and did not rule out law-changes.

 The right-wing populist party Sweden Democrats proposed a law of a minimum four-year sentence, and automatic deportation of foreign citizens involved in rioting.

 Swedish Prime Minister Stefan Löfven said during a speech on 6 June, the National Day of Sweden, that "our country shall never be characterised by stone-throwing and segregation", and that "strong economic growth" must be "transformed into strong social cohesion".

-On August 17, the government proposed a series of measures designed to combat arson attacks on cars in Swedish cities.
+On 17 August, the government proposed a series of measures designed to combat arson attacks on cars in Swedish cities.
 They pledged to allocate more police in areas with high criminality, tougher penalties, speeding up prosecution, and more video cameras.
-Center Party leader Annie Lööf criticized the proposals lack of concrete measures.
+Centre Party leader Annie Lööf criticized the proposals lack of concrete measures.
 Professor of Criminology Jerzy Sarnecki criticized the proposed tougher penalties as being more symbolic than effective.